NCA Civil War Sesquicentennial Commemoration (2011-2015)

-To commemorate the 150th anniversary of the Civil War, NCA is hosting special presentations at VA Headquarters and is planning activities at its historic properties to recognize its origins in national cemeteries established as a result of the Civil War (1861-1865).
+To commemorate the 150th anniversary of the Civil War, NCA is proud to conduct special presentations at VA Headquarters and activities at its historic cemeteries.
+Programs recognize national cemetery origins as a consequence of the Civil War (1861-1865).

 By 2012, NCA completely digitized its original burial system: hand-written ledgers from the 1860s to 1960s.
 Through a partnership with Ancestry.com, NCA's ledgers — along with others in the National Archives & Records Administration (NARA) collection — are available to Ancestry.com subscribers and free to visitors to NARA facilities.

 Note to History and Genealogy researchers: The NCA Historian Program staff is unable to undertake primary research for the public about veterans who may or may not be interred in NCA cemeteries due to the volume of these requests.
 Researchers should contact the National Archives & Records Administration or other offices recommended in the FAQs.

 Since 2008, NCA has engaged in partnerships with the National Park Service (NPS) to help preserve some of the oldest and most significant cemetery buildings; the first permanent superintendent lodges.

 The 32nd Indiana Infantry Monument, carved 1862, was moved to Cave Hill National Cemetery in Louisville, KY, in 1867.
 It is the country's oldest surviving Civil War memorial.
 However, its condition was deteriorating.
 Over several years, NCA conserved this monument, now displayed at the Frazier History Museum, and produced a successor that was dedicated at the cemetery in December 2011.

 New Gettysburg Address Tablets for National Cemeteries